 The Machine Cancel Society (MCS) offers a number of documents in electronic formats.
-This web page describes how to view the Amazon Kindle (MOBI) files published by the Society.
+This web page describes how to view the Amazon Kindle (MOBI or AZW3) files published by the Society.
 Examples of such files include: MOBI version of auction listing for the Society Auction 2015_04, or Bob Swanson's article about using Google Books search to find historical documents and books.

-At this point, you should have one or more ".mobi" files on your computer, phone, or tablet.
-The MOBI format was designed by Amazon, in order to distribute electronic books.
+At this point, you should have one or more ".mobi" or ".azw3" files on your computer, phone, or tablet.
+Note that the "AZW3" format is a newer type designed by Amazon for Kindle readers.
+For your needs, it can be treated in the same manner as the "MOBI" format.
+The names will be used interchangeably in this writeup.
+The MOBI and AZW3 formats were designed by Amazon, in order to distribute electronic books.
 Books published in this format contain a continuous flow of text and images.
-The physical, and software-based viewers of this format provide a wide variety of features.
+Both the electronic reading devices, and software-based viewers of this format provide a wide variety of features to you, the reader.

-First of all, MOBI files are designed to be read using the Kindle (tm) reading devices sold by Amazon.
-If you have such a device, use the following instructions to read the document from the MCS.
-If you do not have one of the reading devices, this is NO PROBLEM, because Amazon has provided reading software for a wide variety of computer, phones, and tablets.
-Check each heading below for specific instructions for your computer or phone/tablet.
+First of all, MOBI and AZW3 files are designed to be read using the Kindle (tm) reading devices sold by Amazon.
+If you have such a device, there are specific instructions following that help you to load the document from the MCS.
+If you do not have one of the Kindle reading devices, this is NO PROBLEM, because Amazon has provided free reading software and apps that work on a wide variety of computer, phones, and tablets.
+Check the headings below for instructions specific to the software readers.

 Connect your Kindle device to your computer with the USB cable that came with the device.
 You computer should show the Kindle as an external disk drive.
 You will use your File Explorer (Windows) to copy files.
 On other computer systems, use the tool that copies files.

-Amazon provides free readers of Kindle books that work on a wide variety of non-Kindle devices.
-To use the MOBI file you downloaded from the MCS website, you will need to copy that file into the working area set aside for the Kindle Reader on your machine.
+Amazon provides free software-based programs (apps) that let you read Kindle books.
+These programs and apps are available on a wide variety of computers, tablets, and phones.
+To use the MOBI or AZW3 file you downloaded from the MCS website, you will need to copy that file into the working area set aside for the Kindle Reader on your machine.
 Each is a little different, unfortunately.
 We will try to describe all that we know about, and we solicit users with other system configurations to help provide more information for this webpage.

 Be sure you have installed the Kindle Reader App on your Android phone.
 You are going to find the Kindle directory using a file manager.
-Most Android phones come with an App for copying and moving files; we have had good experience with the free App called "Cabinet".
+Most Android phones come with an App for copying and moving files, we have had good experience with the free App called "ES File Explorer".

 In your file manager, look for the file directory called:

-You will copy the MOBI file into this directory.
+You will copy the MOBI or AZW3 file into this directory.
 Next time you bring up the Kindle Reader App on your phone, the MCS document should appear in the Bookshelf.

-Note that you can directly read MOBI files using other Apps on Android phones and tablets, including : "Moon+ Reader", "FBReader", "Cool Reader", "Aldiko", "Mantano Free Reader", and others.
+Note that you can read MOBI and AZW3 files using other Apps on Android phones and tablets, including : "Moon+ Reader", "FBReader", "Cool Reader", "Aldiko", "Mantano Free Reader", and others.

 NOTE: this method will NOT work with the Windows 8 (and later) Kindle App!
 You must download and run the "Kindle for PC" Installer program on your Windows computer, in order to read 3rd-party books, such as the documents from MCS.
 Again, the Kindle App in the "Windows Store" will not work with MCS documents.